 The safety life-cycle was a term first used in IEC 61508 [1] to describe the different steps of activity required to develop an electrical/electronic or programmable electronic safety system.
 Today, that standard is mostly applied when an equipment manufacturer is developing a new safety-related product or system.

 A similar safety life-cycle was also framed by IEC 61511 [2].
 This one is more applicable to a safety system projects where the equipment from different suppliers is put together to form an overall system used in a safety duty.
-This IEC 61511 safety life-cycle is the main context for the software being reviewed in this blog.
+This IEC 61511 safety life-cycle is the main context for the functional safety software tools being reviewed in this blog.

 Do you need specialist software to manage the safety life-cycle?